-The first thing we did was sand down the cabinet doors.
+The first thing we did was sand down the cabinet doors and drawer fronts.

 I read a lot about painting kitchen cabinets and there are all kinds of recommendations.
 Instead of cleaning and using a deglosser, we used an electric buffer with 80 grit sandpaper